 Or you can directly reach out to us to know more about how Napino can support you on IoT and electronics design, manufacturing and assembly.
 Mails us at info@napino.com

-Ashish Chinthal heads Strategy & Business Development at Napino Digital Solutions and has 16+yrs of experience in Telecom, IT and Electronics Industry across Strategy, Business Development, Alliances, Marketing, Program Management and Product management.
+Ashish Chinthal heads Strategy & Business Development at Napino Digital Solutions and has 16+ years of experience in Telecom, IT and Electronics Industries across Strategy, Business Development, Alliances, Marketing, Program Management and Product Management.
 Ashish had held leadership positions at Airtel, Mobilium, Ernst & Young and Vodafone.